JackOE3/tmufrl/README.md

 This will:

 - Launch `TMLoader.exe` with the specified profile
-- Wait for TMInterface to connect on the given port
+- Wait for TMInterface to connect on the given port (for this you will need to activate the Python_Link plugin in-game)

 ### 2. Create the Gym Environment